Overview

 Live and Audited on WordPress.org

-Passed the wp.org review process — security, escaping, prefixing, accessibility, licensing, and telemetry transparency all met the directory's standards.
+Passed the wp.org review process on first submission: security, escaping, prefixing, accessibility, licensing, telemetry transparency.

 A Validation Discipline I Now Apply

-Every product hypothesis since has gone through a validation step before any meaningful build work — landing page, conversations, smallest possible version.
+Every product hypothesis since goes through validation before meaningful build work.
 Build is no longer the first move.

 Proof of End-to-End Ownership

-A 0-to-1 product designed, architected, built, audited, and shipped by one person — the kind of range that's increasingly possible for designers with strong product judgment and modern tooling.
+A 0-to-1 product designed, architected, built, audited, and shipped by one person.

 Reflection

-AnchorKit is the project that taught me the difference between being able to build something and building something that should exist.
+AnchorKit taught me the difference between being able to build something and building something that should exist.
 They sound like the same thing.
 They aren't.